Roboy/roboy_speech_recognition/README.md

 rosservice call /TextToSay "hello! i'm roboy"
 ```

-To recognize speech use the following service with will return the recognized string:
+To recognize speech use the following service which will return the recognized string:
 ```
 rosservice call /TextSpoken
 ```